 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from all 28,739 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through September.
+This interactive presentation contains the latest oil & gas production data from all 33,169 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through September.

-We will have a new post on the Eagle Ford later this week, followed by a post on Pennsylvania.
+We will have a new post on the Eagle Ford after Christmas.

 Production and completion data are subject to revisions.